GITI-Web/GITI-Web.github.io/Study/新概念 Lesson83.md

 　Tom and I are going to have a holiday.

-SAM: Aren't you lucky!
+Sam: Aren't you lucky!

-TOM: When are you going to have a holiday, Sam?
+Tom: When are you going to have a holiday, Sam?

-SAM: I don't know.
+Sam: I don't know.

 　I've already had my holiday this year.

-CAROL: Where did you go?
+Carol: Where did you go?

-SAM: I stayed at home!
+Sam: I stayed at home!